-Incorporating Diversity and Inclusion in Trauma-Informed Social Work incorporates discussions of leadership, racism, and oppression into a new understanding of how trauma and traumatic experience play out in leadership and organizational cultures.
+Incorporating Diversity and Inclusion into Trauma-Informed Social Work incorporates discussions of leadership, racism and oppression into a new understanding of how trauma and traumatic experience play out in leadership and organizational cultures.

-Chapters unpack ideas about the intersections of self, trauma, and leadership, bridging the personal and professional, and illustrating the relationship between employees and leaders.
-Questions and reflections at the end of each chapter offer the opportunity for the reader to understand their own vulnerabilities as it relates to the subject matter.
-This book reconceptualizes cultural competency, trauma, and leadership in the context of the 2020 COVID-19 pandemic and views theories and practices through a lens of diversity and inclusivity.
+Chapters unpack ideas about the intersections of self, trauma and leadership, bridging the personal and professional, and illustrating the relationship between employees and leaders.
+Discussion questions and reflections at the end of each chapter offer the opportunity for the reader to understand their own vulnerabilities in relation to the subject matter.
+This book reconceptualizes cultural competency, trauma and leadership in the context of the 2020 COVID-19 pandemic and views theories and practices through a lens of diversity and inclusivity.

 Table of Contents

-Introduction 1.
+Preface Acknowledgments Introduction: Locating Myself in Purpose 1.
 Lived Experience as a Teaching Tool for Disruption of my Lens 2.
 Trauma-Informed Practice as the Foundation for Positive Disruption 3.
 Leadership in Social Work 4.
 Transformational Leadership 5.
 Challenges to Transformational Leadership 6.
-Envisioning a New Trainings, Workshops, and Dialogues Case Studies Conclusion: The Work Begins at Home References
+Envision a New Trainings, Workshops and Dialogues Case Studies Conclusion: The Work Begins at Home References Index

 "This is a timely and highly relevant book for anyone interested in the fields of trauma or leadership.
 Dr. Laura Quiros uses her personal narrative, research, and professional experiences to fill a void in the trauma field by addressing structural racism in the trauma narrative.
 Dr. Quiros uses her own story to explore trauma informed practice through a lens of diversity and equity.
 Embedded in the work is a discussion of the COVID-19 pandemic as an example of the need for transformational leadership to address racial trauma.
-Her story as a trauma survivor, combined with her experiences of racism and anti-Semitism and her professional work as a clinician and academic, make this an important read for understanding the connections of trauma, inclusion, and social justice." — Lisa M. Najavits, PhD, professor of psychiatry at Boston University School of Medicine, lecturer at Harvard Medical School, clinical psychologist at VA Boston, and clinical associate at McLean Hospital, USA
+Her story as a trauma survivor, combined with her experiences of racism and anti-Semitism and her professional work as a clinician and academic, make this an important read for understanding the connections of trauma, inclusion, and social justice." — Lisa M. Najavits, PhD, Director, Treatment Innovations, Adjunct Professor, University of Massachusetts Medical School, USA